vikasrtr/pyCBRS/README.md

-# pyRecommender
+# pyCBRS
-This project aims to implement a minimal python based-recommender system, complete with algorithms and evaluation system.
+This project aims to implement a minimal Content-based recommender system.

 # Usage
 Project follows a series of blog posts on [my blog](http://vikasrtr.github.io/)